Design Relations Guide to Toronto

 Craft & Design at Harbourfront Centre is a dynamic axis point for contemporary craft in Canada.
 Craft & Design offers residencies in five disciplines Textiles, Glass, Ceramics, Metal, and Design.
 The main goal of the Craft & Design Artist-in-Residence programme is to assist emerging designers and makers to establish professional careers.
 To that end, a full-time Artists-in-Residence has 24-hour access to Harbourfront Centre Craft & Design fully equipped studios to design and make work.
 Each discipline has two volunteers, professional Artistic advisers, and a Business Advisory Committee to give advice, offer critiques and suggestions about career direction and work development.

-Drake Hotel is located in a great area outside of the main city centre and away from the waterfront.
+Stay Drake Hotel is located in a great area outside of the main city centre and away from the waterfront.
 If you decide not to stay here then definitely go there for a cocktail on a nice evening and sit outside in the Sky Yard the service was exceptional

 Featuring the stunning Monocle light by Design Relations client Rich Brilliant Willing.